soniachothani/LabWebsite/_pages/join.md

       <img src="{{ '/assets/images/Thesis_cover.png' | relative_url }}" alt="Vertical Sidebar Image" />
     </div>
     <div class="main-content">
     We are seeking a highly motivated Bioinformatics/Computational Biology Post-doctoral fellow / Senior Research officer to join the data-driven RNA translation biology team at the Genome Institute of Singapore (A*STAR).
-We have internship and PhD student openings as well.
+We have internship and PhD student openings as well. <br>
     Please contact Sonia Chothani for more details.

     </div>
 </section>